 - You can also freeze in Ziploc-like silicone bags to save space.
 Make sure broth is cool first, seal well, & stack flat in the freezer.

-- A good stock will jell completely when it’s refrigerated.
-This is a great thing, so do not throw it out!
+- A good bone broth will become thick when it’s refrigerated because of the gelatin.
+This is a wonderful thing, so do not throw it out!

 - If your stock does not gel, do not despair.
 Next time chop up the bones or add some additional chicken feet or chicken backs.
 (Can be bought separately at the store.)
 You might also want to simmer longer in the future.